-A community heritage project based on the wartime experiences of a North East UK riverside community.
+A community-led heritage project based on the wartime experiences of the North Tyneside district.

 Placing of individualised memorial markers on Tynemouth Borough residences (where property survives today) of men who were killed.
-Creation of a memorial garden at Linskill Community Centre, showing details of all casualties on a street by street basis.
 Markers to be placed from June 2014, Memorial garden open to public from 4th August 2014.

 Currently 125 plaques have now been installed (July 2015).